mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   - Constructor function is np.array()

-* **Arrays**
+### Arrays
-* A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
+* A numpy array is a grid of values, all the same type, and is indexed by a tuple of nonnegative integers.
 * The number of dimensions is the rank of the array
   - The shape of an array is a tuple of integers giving the size of the array along each dimension.
 * One can initialize numpy arrays from nested Python lists.
+* The first dimension (axis = 0) denotes the columns
+* The second dimension (axis = 1) denotes the rows.

   ``` python
   import numpy as np